Contact HPAC

 Dr. Joseph Wood

 Dr. Joseph G. Wood served as HPAC director and professor of neuroscience from 1996 until his retirement in 2007.
-Over his 45 year career, Dr. Wood shaped the founding of University of Texas medical schools in San Antonio and Houston, and served as chairman of the anatomy department at the University of Oklahoma School of Medicine.
+Over his 45 year academic career, Dr. Wood shaped the founding of University of Texas medical schools in San Antonio and Houston, and served as chairman of the anatomy department at the University of Oklahoma School of Medicine.
 He received many state and national honors during his tenure.